 While frequent bloating can sometimes be a reaction to eating specific foods, it can also indicate deeper digestive issues.
 "Bloating can sometimes be a sign of irritable bowel syndrome (IBS), which causes symptoms like stomach cramps, bloating, diarrhoea, and constipation that are present over a period of time," says Kirsten Jackson, a London-based registered dietitian.
 "There's no cure, but diet changes and medicines can often help control the symptoms."

 To identify certain foods that may be causing you symptoms, Rachel Clarkson, a registered dietitian in London, suggests keeping a food and symptom diary, which can be really helpful to track the time of day you're bloating (and what you ate prior).
-Both Jackson and Clarkson suggest speaking to your doctor sooner rather than later, and seeking help from a registered dietitian to determine what foods are actually causing the problem.
+Lisa Borg, a registered dietitian at Pulse Light Clinic in London agreed, adding, "Bloating is common to several different digestive imbalances," which is why it's important, if you experience bloating regularly, to seek medical advice.
+All three dietitians agreed on this point, and suggest speaking to your doctor sooner rather than later, and seeking help from a registered dietitian to determine what foods are actually causing the problem.

 While not everyone is allergic to dairy, the lactose in dairy causes some people to bloat if they don't have adequate amounts of the enzyme lactase that breaks down lactose, explained Clarkson.
 People who are even slightly sensitive to lactose or casein (a protein commonly found in milk) will bloat easily from consuming a dairy product.
 According to Clarkson, there is no reason to worry about adverse effects when cutting out dairy, as long as you replace any nutrients you may be missing — for example, calcium, and vitamins B12 and D — with fortified non-dairy milk.